 Area public shelters are for people who have no other place to go.
 If you must stay in a shelter, listen to news broadcasts for announcements of shelter openings.
 Shelter volunteers do their best to make you comfortable, but a shelter is not a very comfortable place.
 Stay with friends or relatives if at all possible.

-- Those with special medical needs (oxygen, etc.) should go to special needs shelters only.
+- Those with special medical needs such as oxygen should go to special needs shelters only.
 Special needs shelters do not provide hands-on medical care, only medical monitoring.
-Bring a caregiver with you if needed.
+Bring a caregiver with you if possible.

 - Only service animals are permitted in public shelters.
 Shelters that allow pets are limited, so other arrangements should be made for your pets.

-- Eat before you arrive.
+- Bring food and snacks.
 Meals may not be available during the first 24 hours.
-Bring snacks.

-- Bring flashlights and a battery operated radio or TV with extra batteries for all.
+- Bring flashlights and a battery-operated radio or TV with extra batteries.

 - Stay inside and follow directions that are given for your comfort and safety; you will not be allowed outside until the officials give an "all clear" message.